oshea00/CPLEX/readme.md

 CPLEX is a convex optimization toolkit for solving a wide variety of problems.

-Convex optimization is a more general approach to solving mathematical optimization problems that encompasses classic linear programming, systems of equations, and least-squares techniques.
+Convex optimization is a more general approach to solving mathematical optimization problems that encompasses classic linear programming, systems of equations, and least-squares techniques, along with quadratic linear/non-linear techniques.
 A very good reference on the subject can be found in [Convex Optimization – Boyd and Vandenberghe](https://web.stanford.edu/~boyd/cvxbook/) for those who are interested in the subject.
 It contains a good balance of theory and practical applications, along with algorithmic descriptions.